exAspArk/bemi/README.md

 #### Workflow querying

-You can query workflows if, for example, one of the actions in the middle of the workflow execution needs to be triggered manually
+You can query workflows if, for example, one of the steps in the middle of the workflow execution needs to be triggered manually

 ```ruby
 workflow = Bemi.find_workflow(:registration, context: { email: 'email@example.com' })